robsmi-msfte/AVDBlueprint/README.md

 The AVD Blueprints are meant to deploy an entire environment, including Azure Active Directory Domain Services (AAD DS), a management virtual machine (VM), networking, AVD infrastructure, and related resources, in a turn-key fashion.
 The following is a guide to help accomplish customizing to your environment.

-## Getting Started with the AVD Blueprint
+## Getting Started with the AVD Blueprint (New, single script configure and deploy)

 * **Download Blueprint files locally** to a folder on your device.

-* **Remove az** to a folder on your device.
+* **Remove 'Internet zone' security restriction on download file**
+  * Locate the .zip file downloaded from Github.com
+  * Right-click the .zip file, and then click **'Properties'**
+  * In the bottom section labeled **'Security'**, if the text is present: 'This file came from another computer and might be blocked to help protect this computer', click the **'Unblock'** check-box, then click **'Apply'**, and then click **'OK'**.

 * **Extract the downloaded .zip file** to any folder on your device (Example.
 'C:\AVDBlueprint')
+  * You can double-click the .zip file in Windows File Explorer.
+  * Double-click the top-level folder in the zip, which should be named **'AVDBlueprint-main'**.
+  * You should now see all the files and folders (\Blueprint, \Examples & Samples, etc.)
+  * Select all files and folders, then right-click and then click 'Copy'
+  * Navigate to the root directory of the 'C:' drive, right-click in an empty area, and then click **'New'**, and then click **'Folder'**.
+  * Name this new folder **'AVDBlueprint'**.
+  * Double-click the new folder 'AVDBlueprint', and then in a blank area to the right, right-click and then click 'Paste'
+  * You should now have a folder called 'C:\AVDBlueprint' that contains all of the Blueprint files and folders

 > [!NOTE]
-> If you extract the files to a folder other than **'C:\AVDBlueprint'**, edit the file **'\Examples and Samples\AVDBPParameters.json'** to be equal to the path where the files are extracted to.
+> If you extract the files to a folder other than **'C:\AVDBlueprint'**, edit the file **'\Examples and Samples\Deploy with Single Script\AVDBPParameters.json'** to be equal to the path where the files are extracted to.
 Example:
 `"BlueprintPath": "D:\\Downloads\\AVDBlueprint\\Blueprint",`

-* **Edit the included sample file in the 'Examples and Samples' folder; 'AVDBPParameters.json** to customize to your environment.
+* **Edit the included sample file 'C:\AVDBlueprint\Examples and Samples\Deploy with Single Script\AVDBPParameters.json'** to customize to your environment.
+You can use any type of text editor, including PowerShell ISE, which is built-in.
 There are several required values that are required to be edited to your environment.

     `"AzureSubscriptionID": "",`
     `"AzureTenantID": "",`